danielnigomedynov-max/FedMash/PDF_Conversion/PDF_Instructions.md

 - each markdown file becomes one **section**
 - each section starts on a new page
 - section title source is only the first level-1 heading (`# ...`) from each markdown file
+- when rendering section body, remove that first level-1 heading from content to avoid duplicated main heading in the PDF

 ## rendering engine and dependencies
 - use a pure `reportlab` based pipeline (do not rely on `weasyprint` / GTK system libraries)